-We are unaware of any other research group that is systematically investigating the application of PV for the applications that we are addressing in the areas of art, psychology and journalism.
-Nor are we aware of any full-scale controlled experiments (such as seen with User Directed News) being done by others that address the issues of PV immersion and it's impact on information processing within the context of this level of functional application.
+Although panoramic capture and display is becoming more popular in recent years, we are unaware of any other group that is systematically researching the issues of immersion and exploration of PV for the applications that we are addressing in the areas of art, psychology and journalism.
+Nor are we aware of any full-scale controlled experiments (such as seen with the Anger Management and User Directed News projects) being done by others that address the issues of PV immersion and it's impact on information processing and emotional arousal within the context of this level of functional application.